robin-mueller/auto-apms-guide/src/tutorial/creating-a-behavior-from-scratch.md

 - **HasParameter**

-  We additionally want to incorporate a node that allows us to determine if the tree executor defines a certain ROS 2 parameter, because want to support dynamically setting the message to be printed.
+  We additionally incorporate a node that allows us to determine if the tree executor defines a certain ROS 2 parameter.
+This allows us to determine if we it's valid to retrieve the value of `n_times` from the executor's parameters.
 This node is one of many [standard nodes](../reference/behavior-tree-nodes.md) provided by the package `auto_apms_behavior_tree`.

 Before we're able to build our behavior tree, we must make sure that our node manifest will be available at runtime.
 This is achieved by registering one more `ament_index` resource using the `NODE_MANIFEST` argument accepted by the CMake macros `auto_apms_behavior_tree_register_nodes` and `auto_apms_behavior_tree_register_trees`.
 The following section defines the corresponding CMakeLists.txt.
 Visit the designated tutorial towards [adding node manifests](./implementing-behavior-tree-nodes.md#adding-node-manifests) to learn more about the details.